-Warning: You should never pay a fine associated with jury service without verifying the validity of the fine through the U.S. District Clerk's Office, even if your Caller ID indicates the incoming phone number is one assigned to one of our offices..
+Warning: You should never pay a fine associated with jury service without verifying the validity of the fine through the U.S. District Clerk's Office, even if your Caller ID indicates the incoming phone number is one assigned to one of our offices, or the caller purports to be calling on behalf of one of the judges of this court.
 A representative of the court will never call and demand payment over the telephone.
 Any caller who threatens arrest because of failure to respond to a federal jury notice or summons and who then demands that payment be made over the telephone or at any location other than a U.S. District Clerk's Office is a fraud.
 Please be aware that this type of fraud has been reported in the Dallas/Fort Worth Metroplex.

 A telephone call from a caller who states that you may be prosecuted for failing to appear for jury service and then tries to obtain sensitive information from you over the telephone, such as a social security number, credit card number, and/or date of birth.
 Court personnel will never require you to provide sensitive information over the telephone.
 The U.S. District Clerk's Office will only ask you to provide information via the U.S. Mail or through this secure website.